 Familiarize Yourself with Sales Quota, Territory and Products, and Services

 Before you create your sales plan, you must be intimately familiar with three important details: your sales quota, your sales territory, and your line of products and services.
 Understanding your sales quota helps you to build a plan that will make your manager happy, and will also enable you to design a plan that will maximize your commissions – which will make YOU happy.
 Knowing your territory keeps you from stepping on your fellow salespeople's toes.
-And knowing your products and services helps you to define your prospect requirements, which in turn gives you a realistic view of how and how much you can sell.
+And knowing your products and services helps you to define your prospect requirements, which, in turn, gives you a realistic view of how and how much you can sell.

 Revising Your Sales Plan

 Even the best sales plan will need regular revising.
-Changes to your quota, your product line, your existing customer base, your industry – even economic ups and downs can call for an adjustment to your sales plan.
+Changes to your quota, your product line, your existing customer base, your industry – even economic ups and downs can necessitate an adjustment to your sales plan.
 At the very least, you should review your plan quarterly and decide if you need to make any changes.
 Consider the sales plan a living document, not something set in stone.

 If you have trouble deciding on your sales strategies and tactics, your sales manager is a terrific resource.
-She will usually have a better grasp of company-wide sales goals and will be able to help you tailor your sales plan to meet these goals, while also making the most of your unique opportunities.
-The other members of your sales team can also help.
+They will usually have a better grasp of company-wide sales goals and will be able to help you tailor your sales plan to meet these goals, while also making the most of your unique opportunities.
+Other members of your sales team can also help.
 Ask your star salespeople what they include in their sales plans, and use these strategies as a jumping-off point to develop your own.